-See your policies as outlined by Human Resources and the Administrative Professional Faculty Handbook.
+See policies as outlined by Human Resources and the Administrative Professional Faculty Handbook.
 As a general overview, you will accrue annual leave at the time of each paycheck, and the amount of sick leave accrued is based on the selection of the retirement plan.
-Overall, you will have 29 days of leave which includes a combination of annual leave and professional development leave.
+Overall, you will have 29 days of leave.
+The university will be closed for some holidays and a winter break.
+Please review information distributed by Human Resources regarding university closures planned for the year.